 Cooling System

-Once temperatures have dropped enough that your air conditioner is no longer needed, it’s time to winterize it for the season.
-Doing this will protect your unit and improve its performance for when you next need it.
-Prepping an AC unit for winter is easy: clean off the condensing unit with a spray of water, let dry, and then cover the unit with a breathable, waterproof cover.
-For those window units, ensure the closing of vents.
-If possible, cover them, too.
+When temperatures drop and your air conditioner is no longer needed, it’s time to winterize it for the season.
+Taking these steps will protect your unit and enhance its performance for when you need it again.
+Preparing your AC unit for winter is simple: first, clean the condensing unit with a spray of water and let it dry completely.
+Next, cover the unit with a breathable and waterproof cover.
+For window units, ensure the vents are closed, and if possible, cover them as well.

 Heating System